Info Edge accuses Rahul Yadav, 4B Networks of ‘suspicious transactions’

 Info Edge has a 59 percent stake in 4B Networks.

-Following a complaint by Info Edge, the proprietors of Naukri.com, the EOW is now probing the case pertaining to allegedly transferring a part of the investors’ monies to another company where Rahul’s wife Karishma Yadav is the co-owner and a CEO.
+Following a complaint by Info Edge, the proprietors of Naukri.com, the EOW is now probing the case pertainin